LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{Telescope and Site}

-The large LSST \'etendue is achieved in a novel three-mirror design (modified Paul-Baker; Angel, Lesser \& Sarlot 2000) with a very fast f/1.234 beam.
+The large LSST \'etendue is achieved in a novel three-mirror design \citep[modified Paul-Baker Mersenne-Schmidt system;][]{2000ASPC..195...81A} with a very fast $f$/1.234 beam.
 The optical design has been optimized to yield a large field of view (9.6 deg$^2$), with seeing-limited image quality, across a wide wavelength band (320--1050 nm).
-Incident light is collected by the primary mirror, which is an annulus with an outer diameter of 8.4 m (an effective diameter of 6.5m), then reflected to a 3.4m convex secondary, onto a 5m concave tertiary, and finally into three refractive lenses in a camera (see Fig.~\ref{Fig:optics}).
-This is achieved with an innovative approach that positions the tertiary mirror inside the primary mirror annulus ring, making it possible to fabricate the mirror pair from a single monolithic blank using borosilicate technology.
-The secondary will be a thin meniscus mirror, fabricated from an ultra-low expansion material.
+Incident light is collected by an annular primary mirror, having an outer diameter of 8.4 m and inner diameter of 5.0 m, creating an effective filled aperture of $\sim$6.4 m in diameter once vignetting is taken into account.
+The collected light is reflected to a 3.4 m convex secondary, then onto a 5 m concave tertiary, and finally into the three refractive lenses of the camera (see Fig.~\ref{Fig:optics}).
+In broad terms, the primary-secondary mirror pair acts as a beam condenser, while the aspheric portion of the secondary and tertiary mirror acts as a Schmidt camera.
+The three-element refractive optics of the camera correct for the chromatic aberrations induced by the necessity of a thick dewar window and flatten the focal surface.
+During design optimization, the primary and tertiary mirror surfaces were placed such that the primary's inner diameter coincides with the tertiary's outer diameter, thus making it possible to fabricate the mirror pair from a single monolithic blank using spin-cast borosilicate technology.
+The secondary mirror is fabricated from a thin 100 mm thick meniscus substrate, made from Corning's ultra-low expansion material.
 All three mirrors will be actively supported to control wavefront distortions introduced by gravity and environmental stresses on the telescope.

-The telescope mount is a compact, stiff structure with a fundamental frequency of nearly 10 Hz, which is crucial for achieving the required fast slew-and-settle times (see Fig.~\ref{Fig:telescope}).
-The telescope sits on a concrete pier within a carousel dome that is 30 m in diameter (Fig.~\ref{Fig:observatory}).
-The dome has been designed to reduce dome seeing (local air turbulence that can distort images) and to maintain a uniform thermal environment over the course of the night.
-The LSST Observatory will be sited atop Cerro Pach\'{o}n in northern Chile, near the Gemini South and SOAR telescopes (latitude: S 30$^\circ$ 10' 20.1"; longitude: W 70$^\circ$ 48' 0.1"; elevation: 2123 m; the median $r$ band zenith seeing: 0.7 arcsec).
+The primary-tertiary mirror was cast and polished by the Richard F. Caris Mirror Lab at the University of Arizona in Tucson before being inspected and accepted by LSST in April 2015 \citep{2016SPIE.9906E..0LA}.
+The primary-tertiary mirror cell was fabricated by CAID in Tucson and is undergoing acceptance tests.
+The integration of the actuators and final tests with the mirror is scheduled for early 2018.